 Another GOLS, GOTS and Greenguard Gold (and much more affordable) certified mattress company is My Green Mattress.
 In order to avoid typical toxic chemicals, My Green Mattress utilizes organic latex at the surface, and organic wool as part of the top cover to allow more wicking and cooling.
 Hand tufting and stitching on the mattress cover allows them to avoid using toxic adhesives.

-The Kiwi is a great option for toddlers and comes in twin and full sizes.
+The Kiwi is a great option for a non-toxic toddler bed, and comes in twin and full sizes.
 If you’re looking for mattresses for a bunk bed, the Kiwi Bunk Bed Mattress has a shorter spring system.

 My Green Mattress offers a 120 day money back guarantee.